“What’s taking so long?”

 Until next time my friends as we continue to learn how to be more patient:

-*I written extensively about patience in my first 2 books:
+I written extensively about patience in my first 2 books.
+Get more information in our store or on Amazon:

 New Living Translation (NLT) Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.